gvwilson/thirdbit/src/fiction/makers-return/index.md

 There's no way to get a bot out there to repair it."

 Another swipe switched the view again.
-They were so close now that the planet filled the entire screen.
+They were so close now that the planet filled the entire screen, the green line showing their trajectory arcing toward the horizon.
 White clouds looked like spilled paint on an ocean-blue background.
 A break revealed land,
 brown-gray instead of the green that Violet had imagined.